oshliaer/google-apps-script-awesome-list/readme.md

 * [Google Apps Script Sheet MQ](https://github.com/scrthq/GoogleAppsScriptSheetMQ) Google Apps Script endpoint for Hangouts Chat bot using Sheets as a message queue
 * [Facebook-bot-Google-Apps-Script](https://github.com/JZL/Facebook-bot-Google-Apps-Script) A Facebook messenger bot implemented in Google Apps Script
 * [GroupMe Bots with Google Apps Script](https://github.com/william-reed/GroupMe-Bots-With-Google-Apps-Script) Examples and resources for using the GroupMe Bot API with Google Apps Script
+* [Viber/build-a-bot-with-zero-coding](https://github.com/Viber/build-a-bot-with-zero-coding) An example of using Google Sheets to create a Viber survey chat bot without a backend server

 ## Testing